-For many generations, Indian housewives have been whittling away from their husbands tiny amounts of cash from the sum they received to run the household.
-Hidden in kitchen jars, tucked away under mattresses, or stashed away in the dark corners of closets, this money usually grows into a significant reserve over time.
+For many generations, Indian housewives have syphoned off tiny amounts of cash from the sum they received from their husbands to run the household.
+Hidden in kitchen jars, tucked under mattresses, or stashed away in the dark corners of closets, this money can grow into a significant reserve over time.
 Often concealed from the husband and other family members, it becomes her treasure, to be used as and when she pleases.

 Since the now-obsolete notes account for 86% of all currency notes in circulation (by value), chances are that for many middle-class women, a large part of their fund has become worthless.

 “I wanted to use the money I had saved this year for a trip to Hyderabad and to buy gifts for my relatives and friends.
-Nobody in the house knew about it,” Kolkata-based Faruqa Ehsan told me in Hindi over a telephone chat.
+Nobody in the house knew about it,” Kolkata-based Faruqa Ehsan told me in Hindi during a telephone interview.

 It is important for these women to keep this money hidden as it gives them complete control over how to use it—be it during emergencies or for personal shopping trips.

 “I don’t have to explain my personal spending to any man in the family,” said Ehsan’s daughter-in-law, who follows the same practice.

 While the current stash came from cash-gifts given to Ehsan by her sons in Dubai, the 55-year-old has also been scrimping and saving all her life.
 And, the money came in handy during crucial events in her life.

 “Earlier I used to save from the money my husband gave me every month to run the house.
 Eventually, I used the saved amount to get jewellery for my daughter when she got married,” Ehsan said.